 10. What is the difference between gross and taxable wages?

-Taxable wages are determined annually by law.
+Taxable wages are the portion of gross wages that is subject to the taxable wage limit determined for each year.
 (Refer to the taxable wage base

 11. What do I withhold from my employees?

-In certain calendar years, employers are required to withhold a portion of an employee's gross wages and include this amount on the quarterly UC reports.
+Employers are required to withhold a portion of an employee's gross wages at the time the wages are paid.
 The amount of tax to be withheld is determined by multiplying the employee's gross wages for the payroll period by an annually determined employee contribution rate

 .
 The taxable wage base